How to Apply

 Yes!
 We encourage you to reapply.

-- I am studying abroad during fall quarter of my junior year.
-Can I still apply to the adjunct major/major?
+I am studying abroad during fall or winter quarter of my junior year.
+Can I still apply to the major?

 Yes!
-You can apply to the adjunct major or major and defer enrollment in the Advanced Research Seminar until your senior year.
+You can apply to the major and defer enrollment in the Advanced Research Seminar until your senior year.

-- I have to complete my Junior Residency for Medill.
-Can I still apply to the adjunct major/major?
+I have to complete my Junior Residency for Medill.
+Can I still apply to the major?

 Yes!
 You just need to make sure that you will be on campus in consecutive Fall and Winter quarters in order to complete the Advanced Research Seminar courses in sequence.